glyconavi/glycoabun/README.md

-# glycoabun
+# GlycoNAVI: GlycoAbun

-glycan abundance ratio
+GlycoAbun is a content of GlycoNAVI. it is storing glycan abundance ratio for glycoprotein et al.